harshitlikhar/harshitlikhar/README.md

 ## Find me around the web 🌎:
 - Everything about me in my <a href="https://harshitlikhar007.wixsite.com/klikhar">website</a> 🖥
 - Sharing updates on <a href="https://www.linkedin.com/in/keshav-likhar-233278181/">LinkedIn</a> 💼  �
-- How to reach me: Email: harshitlikhar007@gmail.com. 📫
+- How to reach me: harshitlikhar007@gmail.com 📫

 <!--